 I spent less money

 Social media wasn’t my only addiction.
 I’m also a horrible shopaholic.
 Following my favorite brands on social media was super dangerous.
-Every time I saw a sale or new release, I had to have it.
+Ever heard of ecommerce?
+Buying and selling things online is a great business tool, but every time I saw a sale or new release, I had to have it.
 Yes, I still got emails from my favorite brands, but without the constant deluge of product pictures from my Instagram feed, I didn’t feel the need to buy everything.

 I stopped thinking about my exes